Cmccm123/benson_bot/README.md

 ```bash
 docker compose up
 ```
-5. enjoy :) in discord, you can ues this command to chat with benson
+5. enjoy :) in discord, you can ues this command to chat with Benson

 ```
 /benson hi